varunkarangula/starter-tasks/README.md

 - *Google is going to be a very dear friend, not only for these tasks but throughout your career, so it's best to learn how to efficiently Google*
 - *These tasks are for you to explore the wide world of Computer Science and not just a "Get it over with..." task list.
 Explore what areas capture your interest*
 - *Don't try and cheat, for your own good, it just defeats the purpose*
-- *We are always here to help you, just pop a question in our Discord channel.
+- *We are always here to help you, just contact us.
 You might not get a direct answer, but you will absolutely be pointed in the right direction*

+## Contacts
+-     Dhruv R Krishnan                            Hari Sankar AI Lead                                     AI Mentor 9880611945                                  8714509489
+-     Maanav Thalapilly                           Sudhin S CP Lead                                     CP Mentor | AI Guide 9746301081                                  9961557857
+-     Aadithyan Raju
+      Cyber Lead
+      9562341272
+-     Abhishek A B                                Arjun C Web Lead                                    Web Mentor 6282599335                                  8848798837

 ## The Tasks